Burger King®: Home of social

 One of the projects established as part of this new strategy was Emerging Scouts, a specialized team on the lookout to find content creators who are trending and who are in tune with the brand's culture.

-This new strategy has already
+This new strategy has already yielded some results

 Like the award-winning campaign against fake news on April Fool's Day, in partnership with the agency Aos Fatos.
 Consumers exchanged a report of fake news for a Whopper.
 In three days, Fátima, a bot on the Aos Fatos platform, had a record number of requests for verification.